thompson7799/kanbanBoard/README.md

 >
 > __Acceptance Criteria__
 > 1. As a Project Manager, I can interact with a Task in any column of the Kanban board and drag-and-drop this into any of the other columns on the Kanban board.
-> 3. I can abandon thiis movement by dropping the Task back to its original position on the Kanban board
+> 3. I can abandon this movement by dropping the Task back to its original position on the Kanban board

 > As a Project Manager
 > I can edit the description details of a Task